sematic-ai/sematic/docs/sematic-vs.md

 resources that are appropriate for it.

 ### ...
 Dagster
+* **Use case** – Dagster is designed to define data workflows, or lightweight Data Science and Machine Learning workflows.
+Sematic is designed to Machine Learning pipelines of arbitray complexity using heterogeneous compute.
+For example, Sematic lets you chain data processing jobs (e.g. Spark, Beam) with long-running GPU training jobs (e.g. Tensorflow, PyTorch), or steps using platform custom-built by your company.

 * **Semantic UI** – Sematic has rich visualizations for the inputs and outputs at all levels of your pipelines.
 Instead of specifying configurations with yaml in your browser, you can fill out web forms that have just the fields expected, with appropriate validation